Rules and Guidelines

 3. References to substantiate the appropriateness of the materials used.
 Books, articles, photos, and web links are all acceptable references.

-If the committee rejects a submission because it does meet the Biotope guidelines, the AGA will automatically disqualify the aquascape.
+If the committee rejects a submission because it does not meet the Biotope guidelines, the AGA will automatically disqualify the aquascape.

 After a Biotope aquascape has been approved by the screening committee, it will be judged by the AGA International Aquascaping Contest judging panel.
 Each judge will score the biotope based on the following criteria: